 5. REVERSE FLY (SINGLE ARM) - When playing on clay the ball has a higher ball bounce, and rallies are slightly longer than hard and grass court play.
-Taking this into consideration, it is very important to strengthen the back muscle’s as contact point will be higher and more frequent.
+Taking this into consideration, it is very important to strengthen the back muscle’s as the contact point will be higher and more frequent.
 These back muscles can fatigue much easier with more volume.
 Performing this reverse fly will help strengthen those upper back muscles.

 Start by standing and having a band or cable fixed at chest height.
-Facing the fixed point, cross your hands over your body and grab the handles.
+Facing the fixed point, cross your hands over your body, and grab the handles.

 Keeping your arms slightly bent, pull the bands back by using your upper back muscles and squeezing your shoulder blades together.